 This course is one of a group of three courses on behaviour change for sustainability.
-This version is the most comprehensive, suitable for students who have not previously studied strategic sustainable development (SSD).
-It includes a project where students can practise applying behaviour change approaches for sustainability.
+This version is for those who have previously studied strategic sustainable development (SSD).
+It includes a project where students can practise applying behaviour change strategies for sustainability.